ucsb/campus-cloud-docs/docs/guidelines/security.md

 To view the tasks that require you to sign in as the root user, see [AWS Tasks That Require Root User](https://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html).

 #### Key Security Areas

 While many security principles are similar in a IaaS environment, like the idea of "defense in depth" and the use firewalls, they have evolved and are applied differently in the cloud.
 The cloud security model has evolved to a layered stack of integrated tools and components that are largely software-defined.
+The following areas areas are critical to cloud security:

-- Define & categorize your data:
+- **Define & categorize your data**:
   - Policy needs to be continually reviewed and updated to define, idenitfy, analyze and address risks
   - Data privacy classification is required to be identified by resource with the use of Tags
   - Data life cycle - ownership, classification, rentention, disposal, ...
-- Manage AWS accounts, IAM users, Groups, Roles:
+- **Manage AWS accounts, IAM users, Groups, Roles**:
   - AWS accounts and IAM accounts should be given least priviledge and use MFA where available, additionally use separate accounts for diffent functions or environments
   - Groups are a powerful tool for managing access to resources.
 It is a best practice to use Groups even for one or two users
   - Roles are an extremely useful way to delegate access to users or services in an secure/temporary way
-- Network Security:
+- **Network Security**:
   - VPC - is an isolation tool and elementary part of security in the Cloud,
   - Security Groups (SG) are analogous to a stateful host based firewall
   - Network ACLs are applied to a subnet and are stateless.
-- Encryption & Key Management
+- **Encryption & Key Management**
    - Protect data at rest and in transit - encrypt by default is a best practice
-   - Key Management - storage, backup, revokation, recovery ("you left your Key on the image!").
-Got a secret, store it in AWS Secrets Mnanger
+   - Key Management - storage, backup, revokation, recovery.
+Got a secret, store it in AWS Secrets Manager
-- Manage and Monitor your environment
+- **Manage and Monitor your environment**
    - Configuration Managment - everything can be looked at as a software object.
 Automate IaaS and Dev processes where possible
    - Event Managment: Logging & Monitoring.
 Logging is critical! (i.e VPC flow logs)
    - Alarms & Notifications